storyblok/nuxt-auth/README.md

 // ...
 ```

-After this, you can create a `auth` pages and your nuxt app.
-To receive the space_id information, you have to get that from the `$router.query` object:
+With this configuration you can create a file for the `/auth` route and handle the logic there.
+You will find the query parameter `space_id` in  `$router.query` which needs to be used for the api calls:

 ```vue
 <template>